warpdotdev/docs/features/blocks.md

 * Blocks that quit with a non-zero exit code have a red background and red side bar.
 * Try it: type `xyz` (or some other command that doesn’t exist) and hit `ENTER`

-## Selecting a Block
+## Selecting Blocks

-To select a Block:
+To select a single Block:

 * Using your mouse: click on a Block.
 * Or using your keyboard: hit `CMD-UP` to select the most recently executed Block and use the `UP ↑` and `DOWN ↓` arrow keys to navigate to the desired Block.

+To select multiple Blocks, first select a single block and then:
+* click another block while holding `CMD` to toggle the selection of that block, or
+* click another block while holding `SHIFT` to select a range of blocks, or
+* use `SHIFT-UP ↑` or `SHIFT-DOWN ↓` to expand the active selection (the block with the thicker border) up or down, respectively

 ## Navigating between Blocks